Akuukis/screeps-bot-brave/README.md

 At this moment all ideas ar work in progress and master contains quickfix-style scripts for creeps to be able to work for GCL.

+> Check out `legacy` branch for simple code that runs a room on 3.50 CPU/tick.

 ##                                 Vision

 - **Is fun to own and watch.** It reports what it does so user can be aware of otherwise invisible decisions and actions.
 Users can modify few memory variables to turn on/off whatever he want to focus on.